eliiza/challenge-fraud-detection/README.md

 ## Challenge

-Because the data is streaming through a Kafka topic, the challenge consists in tapping onto that topic, consuming the credit card transactions and identifying **the credit card numbers** subject to potential *fraud when the sum of expenses within any span of 24 hours exceeds $100.00*.
+Because the data is streaming through a Kafka topic, the challenge consists in tapping into that topic, consuming the credit card transactions and identifying **the credit card numbers** subject to potential *fraud when the sum of expenses within any span of 24 hours exceeds $100.00*.